Hunter-Bobeck/Prim/README.md

 * *Nodes* - represented by blue spheres
 * *Edges* - represented by green lines by default; yellow when highlighted by Prim's algorithm
-* *Weights* - number text label above each corresponding edge
+* *Weights* - number text label above each corresponding edge (distance is in meters)

 ### Controls